ideepika/ceph/doc/dev/mempool_accounting.rst

 ------------------
 A memory pool is a method for accounting the consumption of memory of a set of containers.
+Each memory pool tracks the number of bytes and items it contains.
-Memory pools are statically declared (see pool_index_t), which serve the purpose of identifying memory related checks in bluestore.
+Memory pools are statically declared and serves the purpose of identifying memory related checks in BlueStore.

 Some common mempools that we can track
 --------------------------------------